datahaus/datahaus.construction/phases/2022/notes.md

 Rainscreen In South, double pains are used rather than 3.
 Argon is optional.
 Ufactor applies to windows.
 Solar heat gain is important for windows in the north.
 We'll use a Double Stud Wall
-8 + 16 for R24 RatingBATT is insulation placed in wall
+8 + 16 for R24 Rating.
+BATT is insulation placed in wall

 Huber Zip System, manufactured in Commerce, GA https://www.huberwood.com/zip-system